 - Set up the Request/Response Configuration tab as discussed below.

-ProntoForms supports both POST and PUT HTTP methods.
+ProntoForms supports PATCH, POST, and PUT HTTP methods.
 Select which option to use based on the destination's settings.

 POST: POST uses data from a submitted form to create an object in an external system.

-PUT: PUT uses data from a submitted form to create or update an existing object in an external system.
+PUT: PUT uses data from a submitted form to modify or update an existing object in an external system.